disruptph/constantin/README.md

 # Constantin
-A handy way to utilize constants especially on options.
+A handy way to manage constants especially for options.

 ## Installation